Seattle (album)

-Backrgound
+Background and content

 The title track was Como's first Top 40 single in four years; RCA wanted to issue an album featuring the hit single, so this album was compiled consisting mostly of unreleased material from recording sessions held during the previous three years.

-Overview

 This was Como's first true attempt at a contemporary 1960s sound.
 The album's opening track, "Happiness Comes, Happiness Goes", features distorted guitars and swirling organs.

+Reception

+The initial Cashbox review stated that Como's "latest album is sure to please his many fans and rack up nice spins and sales."
+They said that "The chanter's at the top of his form on the set as he lends his smooth voice to a host of new ballads and toe-tappers, and the LP is a fitting addition to his large catalog."

 Chart performance

-The album reached No. 93 on the Billboard Top LPs chart and peaked at No. 64 on the Cashbox Top 100 Albums chart.
+Seattle debuted on Billboard magazine's Top LP's chart in the issue dated June 21, 1969, peaking at No. 93 during an eleven-week run on the chart.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated June 14, 1969, being ranked higher at No. 64 during an eight-week run on the chart.
+The album debuted on Record World magazine's 100 Top LP's chart in the issue dated June 21, 1969, peaking at No. 62 during an eight-week run on the chart.